bcgov/gis-pantry/_start-here/how-to/GitHub_Account_Set_Up.md

 *You do not need to do this to contribute to the pantry.
 You can still contribute by forking the Pantry, and then submitting a pull request.
 Joining the org provides you additional permissions...*

     [Instructions to join](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Joining-the-BCGov-on-GitHub.md)

+**Optional:**
+You may want to set up 2 factor authentication.
+In fact it is required if you decide to join the BCGov GitHub organization.
+It provides an extra level of security for your account.
+You can find these in settings, under account security.

 .... **Your account is ready to go!**